OSU Cybersecurity Club’s CTF (Capture the Flag)

 This was my first time doing any sort of SQL injection.
 The big thing for me was thinking about how the query was written, and how I can verify if a query is written a particular way.
 For example, if the query is written as:

-query = "SELECT * FROM Employee WHERE name LIKE '%" + name + "%'"
+= "SELECT * FROM Employee WHERE name LIKE '%" + name + "%'" query

-Then I can put ' to finish the first '% and then whatever I want afterwards.
+then whatever I want afterwards.
 Somethings I really liked to do:

-1. ' ORDER BY name DESC;--: This query just changes the order of the results.
-It was an easy way to confirm if comments (--) work, column names (name) and whether the quotes are single or double.
+: This query just changes the order of the results.
+It was an easy way to confirm if comments (--

-2. To find the table names, there’s a different way for MySQL/SQL Server, Oracle databases, and SQLite.
+) and whether the quotes are single or double.- To find the table names, there’s a different way for MySQL/SQL Server, Oracle databases, and SQLite.
 For each, you have a specialized table name to ask about:

 -- Suppose our original query is